 After authentication, the scan of your identity document will be deleted.
 Other information is stored in our systems in encrypted form.
-After leaving the Datacenter, your fingerprints are erased.
+Dataplace uses your fingerprint as an additional means of authentication, to prevent unauthorised access.
+The fingerprint is saved on your access badge and stored in the access system in hashed form during your visit to the Datacenter.
+After leaving the Datacenter, your fingerprint is deleted from the system..
 One month after your visit, your identity document number and its expiry date are erased.
 After 12 months, your name and date of birth also are erased from our systems.

 If you have become a customer, you can enter data of your employees and suppliers via our customer portal to grant them access to the datacenter.
 The data required to obtain access to the Datacenter are the same as those listed above.

 Dataplace has ensured that the systems cannot request or store the BSN (citizen service number).

 In summary, Dataplace processes the personal data referred to above for the following four purposes:

 - To enable authorised representatives of our customers to access their server equipment in one of our datacenters

 - To perform the services contractually agreed with you

 - To prepare and send invoices

 - To distribute by email service communications (not direct marketing)